cbergeron1/awst/README.md

 # awst

-awst - Amazon Web Services Terminal is a Text User Interface to interact with the AWS console from the comfort of your terminal.
+Amazon Web Services Terminal (or awst for short) is a Text User Interface to interact with the AWS console from the comfort of your terminal.